 8. In those cases where light from the sync burst is objectionable, it is possible to reduce its intensity.
 This can be done by filtering, diffusing, or deflecting the output.
 A filtering material that reduces or blocks visible light but passes infrared light should work particularly well, because the sync signal can be sensed by the remote flashes in the infrared spectrum.
 Unexposed developed transparency film is one such material; so a completely black 35mm slide placed in front of the flash works well for this purpose.
 Only experimentation with specific setups can determine how much the intensity can be reduced with diffusing or deflecting techniques before the sync burst becomes too weak to be received by the remote flashes.

 In addition, the relative illumination provided by the flash controller compared to the remote flash(es) can be adjusted by changing the aperture and/or ISO settings.
-To reduce its relative output, use smaller apertures and/or lower ISOs.
-To increase its relative output, use larger apertures and/or higher ISOs.
+To reduce its relative output, use smaller apertures and/or lower ISOs and/or greater subject distances.
+To increase its relative output, use larger apertures and/or higher ISOs and/or shorter subject distances.
 The illumination from the remote flash(es) can then be readjusted if necessary using manual output settings or autoflash compensation.
 This can even be considered a limited form of ratio flash.

 9. The sync burst behaves a little differently with HSS.
 When HSS is activated and the shutter speed is faster than the camera's normal flash sync speed, the entire sync burst begins and ends just before the first shutter blade starts to open.
 In this situation the onboard flash contributes no visible light to the exposed image.
 So, if you want to prevent the onboard flash from contributing any light to the exposure, set the remote flash to HSS mode.
 Then set the camera to M or S mode and select a shutter speed that is higher than the normal sync speed.
 HSS will engage at 1/200 second with most Alpha models, but some may require only 1/160 second and others may require 1/250 second or faster.